 For capturing Solar System objects and planetary photography, this device can be controlled via AltairCapture or SharpCap.
 I am interested in testing the planetary photography capabilities of the GPCAM2 this Spring.

 Starwave 60mm Guide Scope

 Focuser: Non-rotating helical focuser

-The Starwave 50mm Guide Scope is a straight through finder telescope with an indexed non-rotating, helical micro-focuser.
-Using this telescope for autoguiding was a pleasure.
-This small, lightweight 50mm scope fit into my existing tube rings that previously housed my Orion model.
+The Starwave 60mm Guide Scope is a straight through finder telescope with an indexed non-rotating, helical micro-focuser.
+Using this sturdy mini refractor telescope for autoguiding is a pleasure.
+This lightweight 60mm scope fit into the existing finder scope bracket on the Meade 70mm Astrograph.

 The brass compression ring at the focusing end of this scope held the Altair GPCAM2 snug and securely.
-I had to use the included 1.25″ x 20mm threaded nosepiece to reach focus.
+The CS-mount adapter with the built-in clear optical window remains thread to the GPCAM2 at all times.
+I used the included 1.25″ x 20mm threaded nosepiece to reach focus with the Starwave telescope.

 In the coming weeks, I will experiment using the new autoguiding camera and telescope combo even more, and share my results.
 As for my imaging session on the first night with this new equipment, I was able to add some more time to my Rosette Nebula project.
 The photo below is the Rosette Nebula in HaRGB.

 I hope that this Starwave 60mm Guide Scope Package review has given you an idea of what to expect when using this autoguiding setup.
 Since acquiring this combo, I have successfully used to it to photograph many new deep-sky objects.
 I have saved countless hours of frustration due to the simplicity and reliability of this autoguiding combo.